detalhar/mod_dt_instagallery/README.md

 # mod_dt_instagallery
-Joomla module to display your photos from Instagram
+> Joomla module to display your photos from Instagram

+## In Progress